Deepshika-Maryala/MusicStore_DataAnalysis_SQL_Project/README.md

 - Which city has the best customers?
 We would like to throw a promotional Music Festival in the city we made the most money.
 Write a query that returns one city that has the highest sum of invoice totals.
 - Who is the best customer?
 The customer who has spent the most money will be declared the best customer.
 Write a query that returns the person who has spent the most money.
 - Let's invite the artists who have written the most rock music in our dataset.
 Write a query that returns the Artist name and total track count of the top 10 rock bands.
-- Return all the track names that have a song length longer than the average song length.
-Return the Name and Milliseconds for each track.
-Order by the song length with the longest songs listed first.
 - Find how much amount spent by each customer on artists?
 Write a query to return customer name, artist name and total spent
 - We want to find out the most popular music Genre for each country.
 We determine the most popular genre as the genre with the highest amount of purchases.
 Write a query that returns each country along with the top Genre.
 For countries where the maximum number of purchases is shared return all Genres.
 ### Data Analysis: